How to use framing to shape your messaging strategy

 You can test messages in other ways as well.
 For example, you could pose the same questions listed above to a focus group.
 A/B testing will also reveal which of two (or more) messages your target audience members prefer.

-Review to check your message effectiveness
+Ask these questions to check your message effectiveness

 Once you’ve developed each message, ask potential recipients these questions, especially when significant issues are at stake: